 Who is Eligible for the Money Management Program?

 – Elders age 60 and over and younger disabled who do not have friends or relatives that are able to assist.

 – Elders who would be at financial risk without some assistance.

 – Elders who meet certain income and asset requirements.

 SSES provides training and technical assistance to persons wishing to become a volunteer.
 SSES asks for a minimum commitment of one year in order to develop trust and continuity for the elder.

-The Money Management Program is jointly sponsored by AARP, Mass Home Care, the Executive Office of Elder Affairs, and South Shore Elder Services, Inc.
+The Money Management Program is jointly sponsored by Mass AARP, Mass Home Care, the Executive Office of Elder Affairs, and South Shore Elder Services, Inc.

 Call South Shore Elder Services (SSES) Information and Referral Department at 781-848-3910.